You’ve installed a new window air conditioner, but the build in cord doesn’t quite reach. You need an extension!

 Our Overall #1 Rated Pick

 Powtech 20ft Heavy Duty Appliance CordCheck on Amazon

-After spending quite some time pouring through the best air conditioner extension cords on the market, we decided that the Powtech 20ft Heavy Duty Appliance Cord deserved the best overall title.--break--Why?--break--This is a heavy duty extension cord for air conditioning units that is designed with performance, value, and safety in mind.--break--It has an ultra-high power rating at 1875 watts, meaning you can link extra extensions if necessary and still be safe.
+After spending quite some time pouring through the best air conditioner extension cords on the market, we decided that the Powtech 20ft Heavy Duty Appliance Cord deserved the best overall title.--break--Why?--break--This extension cord for air conditioners that is designed with performance, value, and safety in mind.--break--It has a high high power rating at 1875 watts, meaning it can handle up to 15 amps (or around 9,000 watts!)